SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 tags: [Customer Targeting, Machine Learning, Classification, Python]
 ---

-In this project, I use machine learning models for a classification task to solve another business for ABC Grocery.
+In this project, I use machine learning models for a classification task to solve another business problem for ABC Grocery: Logistic Regression, Decision Tree, Random Forest, and K-Nearest-Neighbors.
-ABC wants to reduce mailing costs, and improve ROI, so they would like to know whether a promotional campaign to sign customers up for a delivery subscription works.

 # Table of contents